mtumilowicz/rust-rocket-workshop/README.txt

 1. general
     * allocates on stack by default
     * to test online: https://play.rust-lang.org/
+    * Rust’s default hashing algorithm is a well-known algorithm called SipHash-1-3.
+      SipHash is fast, and it’s very good at minimizing hash collisions.
+        * In fact, it’s a crypto‐
+          graphic algorithm: there’s no known efficient way to generate SipHash-1-3 collisions.
+        * As long as a different, unpredictable key is used for each hash table, Rust is secure against a kind of denial-of-service attack called HashDoS, where attackers deliber‐ ately use hash collisions to trigger worst-case performance in a server.
 1. ownership and borrowing
     * Paring these principles down to the simplest possible examples: let mut x = 10;